Xe/site/blog/v-vaporware-2019-06-23.markdown

 into a corner where you are looking like you are lying.
 I would have loved to benchmark V's web framework against Nim's Jester and Go's net/http, but I can't.

+Please fix the implementation of randomness.
+Holy crap that is a billion security bugs waiting to happen.

 Thanks for reading this far.
 I hope this feedback can help make V a productive tool for programming.
 It's a shame it seems to have been hyped so much for comparatively so little as a result.
 The developer has been hyping and selling